 Black Hills Country Byway

-After several hours exploring Clifton and Morenci’ we headed south a ways and picked up the Black Hills Country Byway.
+After several hours exploring Clifton and Morenci’ we headed south for a bit and picked up the Black Hills Country Byway.
 This unpaved road was once the main thoroughfare between Safford and Clifton.
-Now it’s a scenic back road that takes adventurous people through rough, beautiful back country and across the Gila River.
+Now it’s a scenic back road that takes adventurous people through rough, beautiful backcountry and across the Gila River.

 Along the way are 2 campgrounds with ramadas, and several exceptionally fine picnic areas that we will add to our ‘Best Of’ list.
 As to the campgrounds, we’ve seen a lot better.
 No trees.
 Just barren ground.
 But they are well located for exploring or rafting the Gila.